Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">

 _**Figure 12** Comparison between minimum distance to gauge and gridded data differences in the grid cells of each of the three Upper Severn catchments.
-In each case, a dated event is the mean of 10 to 0 days before it._
+In each case, a dated event is the mean of 10 to 0 days before it.
+Statistic and p-value from Pearson's r correlation._

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_height.png" width="700">

 _**Figure 13** Comparison between grid cell height and gridded data differences in the grid cells of each of the three Upper Severn catchments.
-In each case, a dated event is the mean of 10 to 0 days before it._
+In each case, a dated event is the mean of 10 to 0 days before it.
+Statistic and p-value from Pearson's r correlation._

 ### Code for these figures